 The ascent to the top of the ridge was quite gradual but the descent was so steep that I preferred to walk most of the way rather than take a chance of slipping over the mule’s head.

-Needles to say, I drew a long sigh of relief when we reached level ground and I got a glimpse of the old log house near the main gate at the entrance of the school.
+Needless to say, I drew a long sigh of relief when we reached the level ground and I got a glimpse of the old log house near the main gate at the entrance of the school.

 The Pine Mt.
 School was established in 1913 by Miss Katherine Pettit and Miss Ethel de Long.
 The former, associated with Miss May Stone, founded the Hindman School and the latter served three years as its [Hindman’s] Principal.

 Miss de Long tells in a most interesting way of its [Pine Mountain Settlement School] beginning.
 “The ground for the first buildingof the School was broken May 15,1913, but its real beginning dates back 30 years when William Creech first conceived the idea that there ought to some day be a school at the headwaters of Greasy Creek.
 Working on his farm by day and at his blacksmith’s forge by night, far away from the discussion of modern educational ends, alone he developed a great idea of education.
 He believed that farming should be taught and the hand industries should be kept alive, that teachers should know more than book-learning — in short, he wanted a school that would arouse an interest in the arts of the farm and home.

 Because of this remarkable conception, when he learned that Miss Pettit and Miss deLong were wanting to start such a school he offered all his land 136 acres, if they would establish a school at Pine Mt.
 The people within a radius of 7 or 8 miles pledged money, lumber and labor.
 The first tree cut for the 7-room log house which was the first building erected, was felled by a 7 year old boy who worked from sunrise until sunset at his silf-imposed task.
 When the house was completed he slept under its roof as a pupil of the school.”